harnexa/nexa-gauge/docs/architecture.md

 # nexa-gauge Architecture

 nexa-gauge is a CLI-first evaluation engine for LLM outputs.
-Execution is driven by a typed node topology, a cache-aware runner, and declarative report projection.
+Execution is driven by a typed node topology, a cache-aware runner, and topology-driven report projection.

 Source of truth for node dependencies and input gating: `packages/nexagauge-graph/ng_graph/topology.py`.